Alchemist-X/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 Imagine a city toll road where the city sets a posted toll that rises when rush hour hits and falls when traffic eases.
 That posted toll is set on fire at the gate—no one pockets it—so drivers stop trying to outbid each other just to get in.
 If too many cars arrive, the next time window opens more lanes; if too few, it narrows.
 Only a small tip to the attendant changes your place in line.
 That is EIP‑1559: a burned base fee discovers the real price, elastic block size smooths shocks, and the tip preserves priority without waste.

+Separately from fees, **inclusion lists** are a censorship‑mitigation tool: proposers (or sequencers) must include specified transactions within a bounded window; they do not alter EIP‑1559’s base‑fee burn or tip dynamics.

 ### Address Format and Standards

 An **Ethereum address** is the public identifier for an account.
 It's a 40-character hexadecimal string (representing 20 bytes of data), which is derived from the last 20 bytes of the Keccak-256 hash of the account's public key (e.g., `0x742d35Cc6634C0532925a3b844Bc454e4438f44e`).